Divya4879/AI-Study-Guide/README.md

 3.  **Topic Analysis:**
     *   Enter the topic, context, and your knowledge in the "Topic Analysis" form.
     *   Click "Analyze Knowledge."
 The feedback will be provided in the "Knowledge Analysis" section.
-4.  **Flowchart Generator:**
+4.  **Learning Plan Generator:**
-    *   Enter a topic in the "Flowchart Generator" form.
+    *   Enter a topic in the "Learning Plan Generator" form.
+    *   Choose your proficiency level- Newbie/Beginner/Advanced/Master?Expert/Scientist.
-    *   Click "Generate Flowchart."
-The flowchart will be displayed below.
+    *   Click "Generate Learning Plan."
+The learning plan will be displayed below.
- 5.  **Study Plan Generator:**
-    * Select the duration and click "Generate Study Plan"
-    * The study plan will be generated below

 ## PDF Downloads

 *  All the above sections can be downloaded as PDF using the "Download as PDF" button that appears with the output